BacterialCommunitiesAndPopulation/Friday20thMay/cgMLST_renibacterium.md

     #Convert all .fasta files

 ###3.
 Using chewBBACA to perform the Allele Call

+To perform the allele call on the *Renibacterium* dataset, we will run the application in batch mode.

+Copy the *chewbbaca_job.sh* file from the shared folder to the reni_cgMLST folder with the command

+`cp /wrk/<username>/course_data/shared_all/Friday20thMay/Renibacterium/chewbbaca_job.sh /wrk/<username>/reni_cgMLST/`
+#replace <username> by your user account

+Open the batch file in `/wrk/<username>/reni_cgMLST/chewbbaca_job.sh`

+Modify the parameters inside brackets **[]** and confirm the PATHs before running the job.

+Run the batch job inside reni_cgMLST with the command:

+`sbatch chewbbaca_job.sh`

-Follow the instructions for *C. jejuni* in the [allele call tutorial](https://github.com/BacterialCommunitiesAndPopulation/Friday20thMay/blob/master/AlleleCallCjejuni.md) for call the alleles of the Renibacterium dataset.
-You should obtain the input file for PHYLOViZ.
+After that, follow the instructions for *C. jejuni* in the [allele call tutorial](https://github.com/BacterialCommunitiesAndPopulation/Friday20thMay/blob/master/AlleleCallCjejuni.md) to obtain the input file for PHYLOViZ.

 > Written with [StackEdit](https://stackedit.io/).